I strive to help people find good in themselves and the world around them through the study of music

 Elizabeth has 20 years of private music teaching experience, though her approach has evolved through the years.
 Voice and piano lessons now include more opportunities for students to create and reflect, and bodily awareness and exploration play a strong role in making music.

 Elizabeth is in demand as a choral clinician, and has conducted All-State and honor choruses throughout the United States and internationally.
 She believes in the power of honoring one's voice in and outside of the choral rehearsal and places emphasis on empowering singers through the experience of using their voice collectively.
-She is currently serving as the Interim Director of Choirs at Washington University in St. Louis.
+She is currently serving as the Director of Choirs at Washington University in St. Louis.